ereckers/red-bridge-careers/readme.txt

 = Why was this plugin created? =

-A Careers or Jobs section is a recurring component to most business, startup, and nonprofit website created at Red Bridge Internet.
-We created this plugin as a reusable, extensabile, quickstart for projects in which a requirement is listingan organizations open jobs and positions.
+Careers and jobs sections are a recurring component in most business, startup, and nonprofit websites created by Red Bridge Internet.
+We created this plugin as a reusable, extensible, quickstart for projects in which listing an organization's current open positions are a requirement.

 = Why did you release this plugin? =

-WordPress has been very very good to us.
+WordPress has been good to us.

 == Changelog ==